-Level Material Type

-5 charcoal

-5 soil

-Conventional Age 490 ± 30 BP 610 ± 30 BP Calibrated Date(s) (2 sigma) AD 1410-1445 AD 1290-1410
+Level Material Type Conventional Age Calibrated Date(s) (2 sigma) 5 charcoal $490 \pm 30 \text{ BP}$ AD 1410-1445 5 soil $610 \pm 30 \text{ BP}$ AD 1290-1410

 Though our excavations at Bates #1 also showed significant weathering of the uppermost mound fill, we have conclusively dated mound construction to the Plaquemine period.
 Both ceramic materials and radiocarbon dates suggest occupation during the Anna phase, though one date suggests that a Foster date may be more appropriate as a date for mound construction.
 Unusual submound stratigraphy in TU-2 further suggests that the landscape may have been occupied and/or altered prior to mound construction.
 Further investigation at the base of the mound could narrow the construction window and clarify what prior activity took place.
 Excavations in the mound summit could answer important questions about mound use during the Plaquemine period.